Jake Bailey (American football)

-Jacob Bailey (born June 18, 1997) is an American football punter for the Miami Dolphins of the National Football League (NFL).
-He played college football at Stanford.
+Jacob Richard Bailey (born June 18, 1997) is an American professional football punter for the Miami Dolphins of the National Football League (NFL).
+He played college football for the Stanford Cardinal.

+Early life

+Bailey attended Santa Fe Christian Schools in Solana Beach, California.
+During his high school career, he was the nation's fourth-best kicker rated by ESPN and the nation's sixth-best punter rated by 24/7Sports.
+He lettered in football, track and field, and soccer.

 College career

 While at Stanford, Bailey had the longest punt in the school's history at 84 yards.
 In four years he punted 185 times and is the all-time team leader in career punt average with 43.8 yards per kick.
-Bailey was a three-time All-Pac-12 honoree and two-time Pac-12 All-Academic honorable mention.
+Bailey was a three-time All-Pac-12 Conference honoree and two-time Pac-12 All-Academic honorable mention.